Boyhood: It’s Complicated, Too

 But then, one’s reason lapses, and “those fine thoughts of love and affection can get suddenly twisted,” the mother continues.

-When the daughter perplexedly inquires about the appropriateness of feeling warm and affectionate toward someone she really likes, the mother responds it isn’t wrong since such feelings can be the foundation upon which a happy marriage can be built.
+When the daughter perplexedly inquires about the appropriateness of feeling warm and affectionate toward someone she really likes, the mother responds it isn’t wrong since such feelings can be the basis for a happy marriage.

 ”But,” the mother replies, “if these strong feelings lead you into behaving unwisely, the outcome can be guilt and frustration.
 And these are the things that can spoil your chance of finding the very love that you’re looking for.”